Earth-And-Moon/Starship-UI-Expansion/README.md

 ### Telemetry Data

 The recording scripts create or append data to the ship.txt and booster.txt files in Ships/Script/data.
 Each flight is separated by the line **---NEW ATTEMPT---**.
-Render.py in thet folder will render the data in 3D.
+Render.py in that folder will render the data in 3D.
 For rendering customizations, open the file in Notepad or a different editor and scroll down.

 ### Features